 Tailored introductory (IPPE) and advanced pharmacy practice (APPE) experiences, focusing on clinical practice, scholarship, and/or teaching.
 Students will complete one IPPE-3 rotation, one clinical APPE rotation, and one elective APPE rotation (block or longitudinal) with their mentor.
-Note: Research track students will complete their elective research rotations with their research advisor.

 Students will provide service as a teaching assistant in the Pharmaceutical Care course sequence.

 Students will conduct a scholarly project, i.e. research project, review article, etc., and submit their manuscript for publication in a peer-reviewed journal.
-Note: The research project for research track students will satisfy this requirement.

 Applications are reviewed by the Scholars Program committee in January.
 Selected students will be offered an interview, held in February.
-Following interviews, a maximum of 10 students will be invited into the Scholars Program.
+Following interviews, a maximum of 12 students will be invited into the Scholars Program.
 They will be notified no later than April.
 These students will participate in the above outlined activities during their third and fourth professional years.